KnutOlaD/clusterflux/README.md

 write_cluster_textfile: Writes a textfile listing all the flare observations included in each cluster as well as all the flare observations that were not clustered.

-INITIATION:

-There are two initation options which is set by the beginning of the INITIATION section in the script by choosing the "runGUI" parameter to runGUI == False or runGUI == True .
-The former makes the script run dynamically as a normal python script while the latter returns a simple gui for giving the input parameters.

-Inputs:
-filepath: string
-	Path and filename of the excel file to be stored.
-closeness_parameter: string
-	The preferred method for determining wether two flares should be clustered or not.
-Options are 'distance' or 'area'.
-The former uses the distance between the center of the flare observations as clustering criterion while the latter uses the amount of shared area between two flare observations
-threshold: The threshold tha determines if two flare observations are to
-	be clustered.
-If closeness_param = 'area' the threshold is the fractional (between 0 and 1) overlap between the flares.
-If closeness_param = 'distance' the threshold is the distance between ' the flares number of flare footprint radii.

-Ouputs:
-DFclustered: pandas dataframe
-	Dataframe containing the clustered flare data.

-Creates an .xslx file with clustered flare data named "filename + clustered.xlsx" and stores it in the same folder as filename.
-Creates a plot if plot=True.
-Creates a .txt file with the names of the flares in each cluster and the cluster name and the names of the flares that were not clustered.

 IMPORTANT NOTES: